Projects & Initiatives

 ficonTEC is responsible for tailoring the handling tools to the specific needs of the components as well as, together with Fraunhofer HHI, for the development and qualification of the optics assembly process, leading to a new automated PolyBoard sensor production platform.
 Particular attention is paid to the flexibility of the system, so that it is possible to switch between series production of different demonstrators without much effort.
 A video of the assembly process for the Correlation Rapid Precision Sensing (C-RPS) demonstrator can be seen below, the assemblies of the other demonstrators will follow as the project progresses. ficonTEC leads the design of the SiN sensor demonstrators where different approaches for the implementation of a cost-effective mass-producible disposable are evaluated.
 An optical interface to the evaluation device and the design of the PIC are also developed.
 In a later step, the disposable and the optical interface are assembled using a specially developed ficonTEC system.

-The PolyChrome Berlin alliance was preceded by the PolyPhotonics association, which developed HHI’s own polymer based PolyBoard technology and studied its assembly.
+The PolyChrome Berlin alliance was preceded by the PolyPhotonics association, which developed HHI’s own polymer-based PolyBoard technology and studied its assembly.
 The assembly of the optical elements on the PolyBoard is done using a ficonTEC CL1500 system.

 Funded with a total amount of €13 million by the German Federal Ministry of Education and Research (BMBF), PolyChrome Berlin is part of the program line Regional Business Alliances for Innovation (RUBIN).
 RUBIN is intended to initiate processes in structurally weak regions that will lead to a competitive profile of the region in the long term.
 This creates regional value chains and innovative products.